faizalrf/documentation/Xpand-10.5-ES.md

 Xpand nodes automatically handled the replication by Xpand engine natively, it's not really considered replication, rather, data distribution and we don't need to do much to get it started, just the single `ALTER CLUSTER ADD ...` starts the data distribution when the cluster is formed.

-We now need to setup replication for the meta-data so that the databases and non Xpand tables/objects like databases can be synchronised between MariaDB nodes.
+We now need to set up replication for the meta-data so that the databases and non-Xpand tables/objects like databases can be synchronized between MariaDB nodes.

 ### Replication Parameters